-- Are currently taking or have recently taken medicines that lower the chance of blood clots forming in the body, such as warfarin, low or regular doses of aspirin, or nonsteroidal anti-inflammatory drugs (such as ibuprofen) - Are pregnant or plan to become pregnant.
+- are currently taking or have recently taken medicines that lower the chance of blood clots forming in the body such as warfarin, low or regular doses of aspirin, or nonsteroidal anti-inflammatory drugs (NSAID). - are pregnant or plan to become pregnant.
 It is not known if SUSVIMO will harm your unborn baby.
-You should use birth control during your treatment with SUSVIMO and for 12 months after your last dose of SUSVIMO - Are breastfeeding or plan to breastfeed.
+You should use birth control during your treatment with SUSVIMO and for 12 months after your last dose of SUSVIMO. - are breastfeeding or plan to breastfeed.
 It is not known if SUSVIMO passes into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby if you receive SUSVIMO
+Talk to your healthcare provider about the best way to feed your baby if you receive SUSVIMO.